-We've reviewed the majority (still conducting evaluations and reviews) of the new 2018 USA Baseball Bats, so that you don't have to.
-We've done ALL the hard work, so that you can buy with ease and know what you're getting.
+We've reviewed all of the new 2018 USA Youth Baseball Bats, so that you don't have to!
+The hard work has been done for you, so that you can buy with ease and know what you're getting.
 Our team and staff conducted our carefully crafted tests with our volunteer youth hitters!
 Thank you for visiting 2018 Youth Bats and we want to wish your kids the best of luck on the upcoming season!
 On this page, you will find short summaries of the bats we've tested so far, however, be sure to click the "Read More" button to get a full detailed description and break down of each youth bat.
 Also, make sure you brush up on your league rules and the new USA Bat Standard Rule Change as they have changed for 2018.
 Be sure to bookmark and re-visit us in the future as we are going to be updating this page quite constantly.
 We want to provide you with the most up-to-date 2018 youth baseball bat reviews.
 If you feel like being lazy, sign up for our newsletter!

 2018 Anderson Techzilla Youth Bat